praj2408/Insurance-Premium-Prediction-using-MLops-DVC/README.md

 ### Dataset
 [Dataset](https://www.kaggle.com/noordeen/insurance-premium-prediction) is provided by Ineuron

+MLOps Level 1

+## Model information
+The machine learning model used in this project is a catboost regression model, which was trained using scikit-learn.
+The model takes in demographic and medical information about an individual and predicts their insurance premium.

+## Results and analysis

+After training the model, we achieved an R-squared value of 0.88 (88% accuracy) on the test data, indicating a moderate level of predictive power.
+We also created visualizations to explore the relationships between different features and insurance premiums.

 ## Installation
 To run the code, first clone this repository and navigate to the project directory:
 ```